OctopusDeploy/blog/blog/2021-03/octopus-release-2021-q1/index.md

 Special thanks to the members of the Octopus community who tested our Docker images during the public preview and reported issues.
 This helped us reach RTW status with confidence.

 Check out our [DockerHub repository](https://hub.docker.com/r/octopusdeploy/octopusdeploy) to get started.
-For more detailed instructions and a thorough example you can read the blog post [introducing the Octopus Server Linux Docker image](https://octopus.com/blog/introducing-linux-docker-image).
+For more detailed instructions and a thorough example you can read the blog post [Introducing the Octopus Server Linux Docker image](https://octopus.com/blog/introducing-linux-docker-image).

 ## Tentacle for ARM/ARM64 {#tentacle-for-arm-arm64}